YottaDB/YDBDoc/AdminOpsGuide/encryption.rst

 and use it to invoke the MUPIP or DSE command.
 For example:

   .. parsed-literal::
-     $ ydb_passwd="" mumps -run zcmd mupip backup \\"\*\\"
+     $ ydb_passwd="" yottadb -run zcmd mupip backup \\"\*\\"

-The empty string value of $ydb_passwd causes the MUMPS process to prompt for and set an obfuscated password in its environment which it then passes to the MUPIP program.
+The empty string value of $ydb_passwd causes the YottaDB process to prompt for and set an obfuscated password in its environment which it then passes to the MUPIP program.
 Shell quote processing requires the use of escapes to pass the quotes from the ZSYstem command to the shell.

 .. note::
    An obfuscated password in the environment is the only way that other YottaDB processes (MUPIP and DSE) can be provided with a password.
 If they encounter an encrypted database or journal file, and do not have an obfuscated password to the key ring on disk in the environment, they terminate with the error message "YDB-E-CRYPTINIT, Error initializing encryption library.
 Environment variable ydb_passwd set to empty string.
 Password prompting not allowed for utilities".